I do not understand God’s love.

 It isn’t.
 Not humanly.

 Loving as God loves is only possible by allowing Him to supernaturally love others through me.
-This happens by allowing His incomprehensible, unconditional, and perpetual love to permeate every aspect of my life (heart, mind, soul, and strength).
+This happens when I allow His incomprehensible, unconditional, and perpetual love to permeate every aspect of my life (heart, mind, soul, and strength).
 Additionally, it involves surrendering my will to His in every instance.
-Even when in the right, He calls me to “turn the other cheek” (Matthew 5:39).
+Even when I am in the right, He calls me to “turn the other cheek” (Matthew 5:39).

 I may not understand God’s love and fail it numerous times each day.
-Yet, each instance of real or perceived offense is an opportunity to grow in His grace (2 Peter 3:18), take up His yoke (Matthew 11:29), and surrender to His transforming work until Christ is formed in me (Galatians 4:19).
+Yet, each instance of offense is another opportunity to grow in His grace (2 Peter 3:18).
+It gives me the occasion to take up His yoke (Matthew 11:29) and surrender to His transforming work.
+And I do this day by day, until Christ is formed in me (Galatians 4:19).
+This is the lifelong journey of a Christian.

 By His grace and loving transformation, I am learning daily how to become more like Him.
-It’s a journey of learning how to reflect my Heavenly Father’s resemblance.
-Only by His love flowing through me am I able to love others.
+It’s a process of learning how to reflect my Heavenly Father’s resemblance.
+I am able to love others only by His love flowing through me.